abhi5455/Leetcode_Practice_Questions/README.md

-# 🚀 LeetCode Practice Solutions
+# 🚀 LeetCode Questions Challenge

-This repository contains my solutions to various [LeetCode](https://leetcode.com/) problems, implemented in Python.
+This repository contains my solutions to various LeetCode problems, written in Python as part of my coding practice and problem-solving journey.
+The goal of this challenge is to improve algorithmic thinking, strengthen data structures knowledge, and prepare for technical interviews.

-Each problem includes:
+## Each solution includes:

-- Problem number
+- Problem Number & Title – for easy reference.
-- Link to the LeetCode problem
+- LeetCode Problem Link – direct access to the challenge.
 ---

 ## 📜 Problem List